Generalized DP-Colorings of Graphs: Introduction and main results

 The next result, which is one of our main results in this paper, characterizes the block structure of the low vertex subgraph of cover critical graphs.
-For blocks associated with list assignments, this result was obtained in 1995 by Borowiecki, Drgas-Burchardt and Mih\'ok \cite[Theorem 3]{BorowieckiDrMi95}.
+For covers associated with list assignments of simple graphs, this result was obtained in 1995 by Borowiecki, Drgas-Burchardt and Mih\'ok \cite[Theorem 3]{BorowieckiDrMi95}.
+First we need some notation.
+If $G$ is a graph and $t\in \nat$, then $G'=tG$ denotes the graph that results from $G$ by replacing each of its edges with $t$ parallel edges, that is, $V(G')=V(G)$ and $\mu_{G'}(u,v)=t\mu_G(u,v)$ for any two distinct vertices $u, v$ of $G$.
+A graph $G$ is called a \DF{brick} if $G=tK_n$ with $t,n\in \nat$, or $G=tC_n$ with $t,n\in \nat$ and $n\geq 3$.
 The proof of the next result is given at the end of Section~\ref{sec:degeneracy}.